 A Portugal Family Road Trip: 14-Day Itinerary of Kid-Friendly Wonders and Cultural Delights!

-My partner and I embarked on our first international trip as a family of four with our two-year-old and five-year-old kids to Portugal.
 We heard tales from friends and other online bloggers about Portugal’s family-friendly atmosphere, affordability, and beautiful scenery.
 After spending two weeks there, I have to admit they were completely right!

 We rented a car and took our little family on a Portuguese road trip of a lifetime.
 Read on to find a two+ week road trip itinerary through Portugal with a toddler and preschooler, visiting the following places: